Skip to content

 Estimated time 5--7 hours

 A neural network from scratch using only numpy — no PyTorch, no TensorFlow.
 You'll implement forward propagation, backpropagation, and a training loop to classify a non-linear dataset.
-By the end you'll understand what's happening inside frameworks like PyTorch before you start using them.
+By the end you'll understand what's happening inside nn.Linear and loss.backward() before you start using them.

 Part 0: Setup